gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Adding-a-nested-repository-gij-self-managed.md

 &nbsp;

-## Adding a nested repository example
+## Example: Adding a nested repository with Git Submodule

 While, GitHub does not allow nested repositories (Git doesn't allow this for bare repositories), you can use submodules to nest repositories on the "client side" in the working tree:

 1. Clone the parent directory.

-2. Add the sub-repository as a submodule:
+2. Add the sub-repository as a [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules):

     `git submodule add https://github.com/\<username\>/\<sub_repo\>.git`